vojha-code/BNeuralT/README.md

 ###### project directory structure

 ## Model Evaluation
-### Step 1 - test accuracry collection from pre-trained models
+### Step 1 - test accuracy collection from pre-trained models
-Runable JAR files that can be directly run from command line
+Runnable JAR files that can be directly run from command line

 ```diff
 # evaluation of classification and regression problems pre-trained models test accuracy collection